 5) Why Are Asset Tags Important?

 Asset labels lend themselves to multiple business and working environments in an enormous variety of industries.
-When companies have unique needs for identification and tracking, nothing meets those needs quite as well as the right asset tags.
+When companies have unique needs for identification and tracking, nothing meets those needs quite as well as the ID Labels.
 Here are how they could be used in multiple industries:

 - Manufacturers need to track assets after exposure to harsh conditions, so a barcode that can withstand physically challenging environments offers the right solution.